unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

 ## Overview

-The integration of .NET MAUI controls into an Uno application consist of two parts, the .NET MAUI class library and the MauiHost control.
+The integration of .NET MAUI controls into an Uno application consists of two parts, the .NET MAUI class library and the MauiHost control.

 The `MauiHost` control (that's part of the Uno.Extensions.Maui.WinUI package) is added to any Uno page or control to embed a .NET MAUI control.
 The `Source` property on the `MauiHost` is the type of .NET MAUI control that will be added as a child of the `MauiHost` control.
 As the .NET MAUI control will be added as a child, it will inherit the data context of the `MauiHost` control.
 The DataContext on the `MauiHost` is mapped to the `BindingContext` of the .NET MAUI control.